-The selected boosted tree model was more capable of ranking high-value customers ahead of low-value customers, as measured by AUC - a common measure for comparing models.
-Further analysis showed that we should consider any customer with probability 30% or more as potentially high value.
+Further analysis showed that we should consider any customer with probability 25% or more as potentially high value.
 This is because the rewards of finding high-value customers exceed the costs of incorrectly marketing to low-value customers.
-The following were important inputs to the model:
+As an illustration of the model effects and selected cutoff, consider a baseline customer with the following characteristics: